-All PepinNini executive directors have an annual performance review linked to Company performance encompassing financial viability, operational activities for both WH&S and statutory regulatory compliance and corporate statutory compliance.
+All Power Minerals executive directors have an annual performance review linked to Company performance encompassing financial viability, operational activities for both WH&S and statutory regulatory compliance and corporate statutory compliance.
 Performance reviews of all Directors and management are normally undertaken in the reporting year based on individual performance indicators which are evaluated by both the employee and a reporting senior officer.
 The indicators relate internally to the organisation and externally such as share price performance.
-However, performance reviews were not carried out during the 2021 reporting year due to the number of changes in Directors.
+However, performance reviews were not carried out during the 2022 reporting year due to the number of changes in Directors and changes in the allocation of specific duties.
 Shareholders are invited to evaluate the Company's performance at the annual meeting of shareholders to approve the remuneration and financial report of the Company.
 These reports were approved within the reporting year which indicates Committee and Board approval of the Company's performance.